ansys/magnet-segmentation-toolkit/doc/source/Contributing.rst

 ==========
-Overall guidance on contributing to a PyAnsys repository appears in `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ in the *PyAnsys Developer's Guide*.
+Overall guidance on contributing to a PyAnsys repository appears in `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ in the *PyAnsys developer's guide*.
 Ensure that you are thoroughly familiar with this guide before attempting to contribute to PyAEDT or its toolkits.

-The following contribution information is specific to PyAEDT toolkits.
+The following contribution information is specific to the Magnet Segmentation Toolkit.

 Clone the repository
 --------------------